-8.9 Historical interlude 2: the origin of the name "gauge theory"
+8.9 The origin of the name "gauge theory"

 The idea of gauge invariance as a dynamical principle is due to Hermann Weyl.
 He called it "eichinvarianz" ("gauge" = "calibration").
 Weyl tried to find a geometrical basis for both gravitation and electromagnetism.
 Although his effort was unsuccessful the terminology survived.
 His idea is summarized here.